English and Film BA (Hons)

-Our English and film degree is characterised by the richness of literature and the study of film in its critical and creative context.
-You’ll explore both art forms individually, as well as examining the relationship between them.
+Our English and Film degree explores the richness of literature and film in their critical and creative contexts.
+You will learn about both art forms individually as well as examining the relationship between them.

-As part of your English modules, you’ll build your core skills in critical and creative thinking, equipping you with the tools you need to analyse a range of literary texts.
-You’ll also gain an appreciation of how literature reflects the social and historical contexts in which it was written.
+As part of your English modules, you will build your core skills in critical and creative thinking, equipping you with the tools you need to analyse a range of literary texts.
+You will also gain an appreciation of how literature reflects the social and historical contexts in which it was written.

 1 option available